nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #6.md

 	ei.event_name = 'Purchase'
 ```

-6. What is the percentage of visits which view the checkout page but do not have a purchase event?
-The strategy to answer this question is to breakdown the question into 2 parts.
+**6. What is the percentage of visits which view the checkout page but do not have a purchase event?
+The strategy to answer this question is to breakdown the question into 2 parts.**

 ```sql
 WITH view_checkout_purchase_cte AS